 4 Spray painting

-Fill a small sprayer bottle with colour and splash away or use straw to blow designs on the fabric.
+Fill a small sprayer bottle with colour and splash away or use a straw to blow designs on the fabric.
 Fun way to randomly paint the design.
+You can either buy spray fabric paint or add a special additive to paint which will make your paint to sprayable consistency if you want a professional effect

 5 Block Painting